mailsac/mailsac-examples/about/terms_of_service.rst

 - API incompatibility
 - API support for a particular programming language
 - API help in any language other than English

+7b.
+We make our best effort to produce bug free software and accurate documentation.
+However the user acknowledges that the service may perform sub-optimally and in a way that is unexpected, and in such cases Mailsac is not responsible.
+We make no guarantees that the service will function as described or intended, but we hope it does so.
+There is no guarantee that documentation about the service, including the API or email routing or email privacy, will be accurate.

 8. Data and Retention